falon/telegraf-extplugins/README.md

 The real value of `test-wait` is greather than  the maximum `poll_interval` you defined.

-At this moment the role doesn't perform tests to validate the configuration of the external plugin.
+At this moment the role doesn't perform tests to validate the configuration of the external plugins.

 License
 -------